Parametric3/PHBS_MLF_2019/README.md

 F1_score|0.00%|0.00%

 This result doesn't really make sense.
 Based on our previous explanation about the 6 categories of features, the "Interactive Features" which reflect the specific relation between the user and items, may conduct largest effect on the following consumption behavior.
 However, none of the "Interactive Features" are included in the 5 features selected. </p>
-As a result, we try to use PCA to identify patterns in data based on the correlation between features.
+As a result, we try to use PCA to identify patterns in data based on the correlation between features.</p>

 ### 2. PCA + Logistic Regression
 Choose 2 principle components can explain more than 90% of the variance in the model, then do Logistic Regression.
 We get the training accuracy: 0.901 and test accuracy: 0.995.
 We wonder why 1&2 both use logistic regression but get totally different results.
 Also, PCA reflects that the variables have multicollinearity problem.</p>